PNH, PI-Linked Antigen, Blood

-Our studies, as well as others in the literature, have shown that flow cytometry-based assays will detect all Ham's-positive PNH cases, as well as some Ham's-negative PNH cases.
-This assay replaces the sugar water test and the Ham's test for the evaluation of patients with possible PNH.
+Our studies, as well as others in the literature, have shown that flow cytometry-based assays will detect all Ham-positive PNH cases, as well as some Ham-negative PNH cases.
+This assay replaces the sugar water test and the Ham test for the evaluation of patients with possible PNH.

 Patients with PNH should be transfused with ABO-specific RBCs, which do not need to be washed.
 If, for some reason, they need to receive non-ABO type-specific (type O) cells, these RBC units should be washed.
-Since recipient antibodies to granulocyte antigens can trigger hemolytic episodes in PNH, these patients should receive leukoreduced RBCs and platelets if they have such antibodies.
+Since recipient antibodies to granulocyte antigens can trigger hemolytic episodes in PNH, if they have such antibodies these patients should receive leukoreduced RBCs and platelets.

 An interpretive report will be provided.